Viperinius/ILIAS-Sync2Folder/README.md

 + progress shown (for each course and in general)
 + export your settings and import them on another device
 + change the server address to get access to your university's version of ILIAS (Default: FH Bielefeld)
++ optional update notification / receive optional notifications when sync is done
 - UI currently only in German (new UI version only in English)

 #### Note